ryumada/docker-odoo/README.md

 | Python `'3.10'` has slower build time and not compatible with ks_dashboard.

+| ⚠️ You need to read this README.md file thoroughly. ⚠️

 There are some points you should know:

 - First, you need to execute `sudo ./_RUNMEFIRST.sh` script to check if all of your files and directories are ready to build image.